 I am a very bad blogger.
 I’ve abandoned my website for what seems to be months.
 Years.
-First, I was on vacation in Chile (highly recommended for food and wine lovers!).
+First, one health I was on vacation in Chile (highly recommended for food and wine lovers!).
 Then I was severely ill and avoiding anything to do with the kitchen altogether.
 Then we adopted the cutest little mutt I’ve ever seen.
 (Her name is Mussels – isn’t she just precious?)

 Not that I’m making excuses or anything.
 I just haven’t stepped foot in the kitchen.
 Until now.

-This Eggplant and Sausage Casserole is kind of a mutt itself – a mix between Eggplant Parmesan, Lasagna and Strata.
+This Eggplant and Sausage Casserole is kind of a mutt itself – a mix between Eggplant Parmesan, pills Lasagna and Strata.
 It’s warm and cheesy and perfect for winter.
 The bottom layer is a kind of sausage bread pudding covered by a thin layer of eggplant.
 That’s topped with some marinara sauce, then more eggplant.
 As with any casserole, the crowning glory is a layer of shredded cheese and breadcrumbs.
 Pop in the oven until it smells delicious and dinner is ready.

 Honestly, I wasn’t expecting much from this recipe.
 Sure, I thought it would make a good weeknight meal, but I was surprised by how much I really liked it.
 It gave me a homey, pajamas on a Sunday afternoon kind of feeling.
 Like Chile, it’s highly recommended.

 4 sausages of your choice, casings removed (I used artichoke and olive chicken sausage)